Best Savings Accounts for Kids in 2024

 In addition to competitive account terms, you may also want to look for an account that offers special online tools to help a child work toward a specific savings goal or learn more about managing personal finances.

-In addition, the very process of shopping for an account should be something you share with your child to show how much account terms can differ and why it is important to compare those terms before signing up for an account.
+In addition, you should share the process of shopping for an account with your child to show how much account terms can differ and why it is important to compare those terms before signing up for an account.

 Special New Account Incentives